shaddy43/BrowserSnatch/README.md

   <img width="500px" src="Assets/browser_snatch.jpg" />
 </div>

-### All in one Browser Data Extraction Tool
+### A Versatile Browser Data Extraction Tool

-BrowserSnatch is a powerful and versatile pen-testing tool designed to **"snatch"** sensitive data from a variety of web browsers.
+BrowserSnatch is a powerful and versatile tool designed to **"snatch"** sensitive data from a variety of web browsers.
 This tool targets both Chromium-based browsers (such as Edge, Chrome, Opera, etc.) and Gecko-based browsers (such as Firefox, Thunderbird, etc.) overall including more than **40 browsers**, making it a comprehensive solution for browser data extraction.

 --------------------------------------------------